 Physician Fathers: How They Balance Kids and Care

-Finding ways to balance those priorities is challenging, but it also comes with some vivid rewards for Avera doctors who will be celebrating Father’s Day this weekend.
+Finding ways to balance those priorities is challenging, but it also comes with some vivid rewards for Avera doctors like Chad Thury, DO, who soon will celebrate Father’s Day with his family.

 “We put kids as priority and work closely together so they know they are No. 1 on our list, no matter what,” Thury said.
 “As with anything in life, communication goes a long way toward making things work out, and no week is the same as the last, so we plan, we talk and we find help from folks who can provide it.”

 Thury is an Avera Medical Group family practitioner who will celebrate Father’s Day with his four children – two sons and two daughters – who range in age from 9 to 3.
 He and his wife, Bobbi, realize teamwork is a key to keeping up with hectic schedules that include everything from swimming lessons and tennis to patient visits and clinic shifts.

 That might mean visits from grandparents at home, but it also means a good team at the office.

 “From our clinic manager to the other doctors, we all understand that kids can get sick, and that life happens,” he said.
 “Most of my patients understand as well.
 I get to know my patients and they will want to know how the kids are doing if I missed an appointment to take care of one of the kids.”